CONNECT WITH me ON INSTAGRAM

 I’ve found on numerous occasions that hotels tend to provide better value in Uruguay.
 Airbnb have tended to be significantly overpriced when I’ve visited Uruguay.
 And the ones I’ve seen were often much more expensive than a hotel suite.

-On my last trip a suite in the Radisson with a balcony looking past the infinity pool and overlooking the Rio de La Plata was cheaper than a basic Airbnb in Colonia.
-Though my favourite hotel in Colonia was the Hotel Italiano that I discovered via a Buquebus Paquete.
+On my last trip, a suite in the Radisson with a balcony looking past the infinity pool and overlooking the Rio de La Plata, was cheaper than a basic Airbnb in Colonia.
+Though, my favorite hotel in Colonia was the Hotel Italiano, that I discovered via a Buquebus Paquete.

-If you buy one of these Buquebus packages in Argentine Peso acquired at the informal exchange rate it can save you a significant amount of money.
+If you buy one of these Buquebus packages with Argentine Peso acquired at the informal exchange rate, it can save you a significant amount of money.
 As for an idea of the costs and what you can save using a Buquebus package to visit Uruguay, you can see my cost breakdown by clicking here.

 The historic quarter of Colonia Del Sacramento is a UNESCO world heritage site.
-Having been variously controlled by the Spanish and Portuguese it is a fusion of the Portuguese, Spanish and post-colonial styles.
+Having been variously controlled by the Spanish and Portuguese, it’s a fusion of Portuguese, Spanish and post-colonial styles.

-Colonial Del Sacramentos tree lined cobblestone streets and colonial era buildings make it a wonderful place to explore on foot.
-Just wandering around Colonia is one of my favourite things to do whenever I visit.
+Colonial Del Sacramento’s tree lined cobblestone streets and colonial era buildings, make it a wonderful place to explore on foot.
+Just wandering around in Colonia is one of my favorite things to do, whenever I visit.

-Around every corner you will find antique motor vehicles on display and local artisans selling their wares.
+Around every corner in Colonia del Sacramento you will find antique motor vehicles on display and local artisans selling their wares.
 Along with a dizzying array of museums.

-In order to visit the museums you must first buy a single ticket from the Municipal Museum.
-This ticket will get you into all other museums and can only be bought from the Municipal Museum.
+In order to visit the museums, you must first buy a single ticket from the Municipal Museum.
+This ticket will get you into all of the other museums and it can only be purchased from the Municipal Museum.

-There are museums dedicated to the Portuguese and Spanish, natural history of the area, indigenous cultures and local industries such as ceramics and tiles.
-Each museum is relatively small and takes 30-45min to see properly.
+There are museums dedicated to the Portuguese and Spanish, natural history of the area, indigenous cultures, maritime conquests and local industries, such as ceramics and tiles.
+Each museum is relatively small and it takes 30-45 minutes to properly see each one.

-My personal favourite tourist attraction in the historical quarter of Colonia Del Sacramento was ‘Old Cars Culture.’
+My personal favorite tourist attraction in the historical quarter of Colonia Del Sacramento, is the ‘Old Cars Culture.’
 A series of antique cars scattered all over the historic quarter.

 Puerta de la Ciudadela Colonia Del Sacramento